 Also, expect to pay the following closing costs:

-5. You likely have to pay the buyer's agent fee
+5. You may have to pay the buyer's agent fee

 When selling land, it's common to work with two agents: the listing agent, who markets your property, and the buyer's agent, who represents the potential buyer.

-Typically, the seller is responsible for paying the commission fees for both agents, which usually falls between 5% to 10%, depending on the specifics of the land being sold.
+Traditionally, the seller was responsible for paying the commission fees for both agents, which typically range between 5% to 10%, depending on the specifics of the land being sold.

-🤔 Why do sellers of land pay the buyer's agent?
+🤔 Do land sellers still need to pay the buyer's agent?

-The main reason sellers pay the buyer's agent fee is to incentivize realtors to bring clients to their property.
-The National Association of Realtors (NAR) also requires listing brokers to compensate buyer brokers for listing on Realtor-affiliated MLS platforms, ensuring properties receive enough exposure.[5]
+Sellers historically paid the buyer’s agent fee to incentivize realtors to bring clients to their property.
+This practice was reinforced by the National Association of Realtors (NAR) Participation Agreement, which required listing brokers to compensate buyer brokers to list properties on Realtor-affiliated MLS platforms, ensuring properties received enough exposure.[5]

 Should I use a realtor when selling land?

 Utilizing a realtor to sell land is highly recommended.
-Despite the higher commissions associated with land sales, the expertise of a realtor proves invaluable for the majority of sellers.
+Despite the higher commissions associated with land sales, a realtor's expertise proves invaluable for most sellers.

 The effectiveness of realtors is reflected in the fact that 90% of all buyers and sellers opt for agent assistance in their transactions.[7]
 Sellers represented by agents also typically achieve sales prices nearly $50,000 higher than those going the FSBO route, which more than offsets the cost of commissions.[8]

-An experienced agent possesses the necessary skills and connections to effectively market your land to a suitable buyer base.
+An experienced agent has the skills and connections to effectively market your land to a suitable buyer base.
 Given the smaller market for land compared to residential properties, an agent's network is crucial for reaching potential buyers.

 Where to find realtors specializing in land sales